zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 which the requesting proxy object sends after it receives the connection acknowledgement from the server process, and unpack four things out of the message (line 112), namely `ident`, `methodname`, `args`, and `kwds`.
 The first contains info for identifying/locating the object; the rest are the name of the method to be called on the object, along with arguments.
 Subsequently, we get hold of the object (lines 113-120), the target method of it (lines 122-128), and call it (line 131).

 There's a twist about the result of the function call, `res`.
-It could be something we will send straight back to the requester (a proxy object in another process), or it could be something we will keep in the server process and send back a proxy for it, as is dictated by the parameter `method_to_typeid` when the class is registered ([BaseManager.register], lines 15-39).
+It could be something we will send straight back to the requester (a proxy object in another process), or it could be something we will keep in the server process and send back a proxy for it, as is dictated by the parameter `method_to_typeid` when the class is registered ([BaseManager], lines 109-133).
 In the second case, we call `create` (lines 135-141) to save `res` in the server process (by putting it in some dict) and obtain info for its proxy.
 The call gets three positional arguments (line 137):